marcoguerri/marcoguerri.github.io/_posts/2013-10-07-gentoo-dmcrypt.markdown

 ---

-These notes describe the process of installing a Gentoo Linux distribution with encrypted root and swap partitions using LUKS and dm\_crypt.
+This post sums up the installation procedure of a Gentoo Linux distribution with encrypted root and swap partitions using LUKS and dm\_crypt.
 Everything will be done manually (kernel compilation, creation of the initrd): the aim is therefore to show what happens under the hood when you click on the checkbox